 Don Gullet remembered that Billy “really used to let Fowler have it if the pitchers screwed up…I was having trouble throwing strikes so Martin sent Fowler to the mound.
 He said, ‘Billy told me to tell you that Babe Ruth is dead.
 That ain’t Babe Ruth up there so throw strikes.
 Please, Gully, throw strikes or Billy is really gonna be pissed at me.’”
 Fowler’s close relationship with Martin was both a blessing and a curse; he was often the pawn in Martin’s love-hate relationship with owner George Steinbrenner.
 According to sportswriter Filip Bondy, “Steinbrenner regularly threatened to fire Art Fowler, Billy Martin’s fishing buddy, sending Martin into fits of self-destruction.”

-In 1980 Martin and Fowler were fired once again, and went to the Oakland Athletics, where they remained through 1982.
+After the 1979 season Martin and Fowler were fired once again, and went to the Oakland Athletics, where they remained through 1982.
 During their tenure, the team had five starting pitchers with more than 210 innings pitched.
 In 1980, A’s starting pitchers completed 94 games, the highest mark since World War II.
 Several of them soon developed sore arms.

 Fowler refused to badmouth Steinbrenner, however.
 His only comment was “He doesn’t know anything about baseball, and he listens to the wrong advice.
 I told him: ‘You listen to Billy Martin for the rest of the season, and you’ll win the pennant.’
 But how could I make Doyle Alexander a winner?
 He’s a great person, he makes one-point-eight million dollars, I love him.
 But he can’t pitch.”

 Billy Martin returned to the Yankees when he replaced Yogi Berra early in the 1985 season, but Fowler did not accompany him as pitching coach that year.
 They were both with the Yankees again in 1988, but Martin was replaced by Lou Piniella in the middle of the season, and Fowler was also released.
 This would prove to be his last coaching job.
-Over his career Art Fowler had more 20-game winners (18) than any other pitching coach, and five of those won 25 games.

 Fowler returned to his home in Spartanburg.
 During his retirement he worked for the Shriner’s Celebrity Golf Tournament that benefited the Greenville Shriners Hospital and was responsible for bringing celebrities like Billy Martin, Mickey Mantle, and Whitey Ford there.
-He kept a baseball museum in his home and was happy to talk with reporters about his career, and especially about his association with Martin, He was devastated when Martin was killed in an automobile crash in 1989.
+He kept a baseball museum in his home and was happy to talk with reporters about his career, and especially about his association with Martin.
+He was devastated when Martin was killed in an automobile crash in 1989.
 For years his South Carolina license plate number was NYY42&1, which signified his and Martin’s uniform numbers with the Yankees.

 Art Fowler died of blood cancer and Alzheimer’s disease at his home in Spartanburg on January 29, 2007, and was buried in Greenlawn Memorial Gardens.
 He was survived by Ruth, his wife of 66 years, his sons John and Ray, and a daughter, Cheryl.
 At the time of his death, the Yankees issued the following statement: “Art Fowler is a person who by all accounts loved life and the game of baseball.
 His humor and gregarious fun-loving nature will be remembered by all who were lucky enough to call him a friend, teammate and coach.”
 His son John said: “I’m very proud of what Daddy did….
 He had it hard.
 But he went from the cow pasture, from the made-up ball fields of the mills, all the way to Yankee Stadium.”